December 10, 2024

 TREES PLANTED

 SÜK Workwear are working for their local community.
 They also have deep commitment to Paying The Rent via regular donations to WAR, along with a need to protect native bushland.
-With 1,565 trees and native bushes now steadily growing in rural Victoria, it is safe to say they are succeeding in this admirable mission.
+With almost trees and native bushes now steadily growing in rural Australia, it is safe to say they are succeeding in this admirable mission.

 The SÜK Workwear backstory is impressive.
 Spending her twenties on building sites, farms and long-haul ships, SÜK founder and creative director Mimosa Schmidt knows what it means to get her hands dirty.
 Often working in hyper masculine spaces, at times being the only woman on site, during these formative years she also learnt what it means to be watched on the job.
 Her femininity, in the context of hard labour, was still wrongly seen to imply weakness, incompetence, and inexperience.